 An excellent post appeared in The Washington Post’s “The Answer Sheet” titled NY regent: Why we shouldn’t link teacher evaluation to test scores.
 Here is the introduction to the post:

-This was written by Roger Tilles, a member of the New York State Board of Regents, which supervises all educational activities within the state.
-This post refers to action taken on Monday by the board, which adopted regulations for a teacher and principal performance evaluation system in which 20 to 40 percent of the evaluation is linked to student standardized test scores.
+was written by Roger Tilles, a member of the New York State Board of Regents, which supervises all educational activities within the state. post refers to action taken on Monday by the board, which adopted regulations for a teacher and principal performance evaluation system in which 20 to 40 percent of the evaluation is linked to student standardized test scores.

 The letter from assessment experts the N.Y.
 Regents ignored is from The Washington Post.